zinic/crawl/core.md

 #### Damage

 Characters may take damage over time during the game.
-Damage types are listed below.
+Damage types are listed as part of the aspect document.

-* Fire
-* Kinetic
-* Electric
-* Cold
-* Meta

 #### Armor